SwissDataScienceCenter/renku-actions/test-renku/README.md

 # Run Renku Acceptance tests

-This is a composit action that:
+This is a composite action that:
 - sets up helm
 - run the helm tests
 - downloads test results from S3